dqops/dqo/docs/checks/column/integrity/lookup-key-not-found.md

 **Check description**

-Verifies that the number of values in a column that does not match values in another table column does not exceed the set count.
+Detects invalid values that are not present in a dictionary table using an outer join query.
+Counts the number of invalid keys.
 Stores a separate data quality check result for each monthly partition.

 |Data quality check name|Category|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|Standard|
 |-----------------------|--------|----------|----------|-----------------|-----------------|------------|--------|